Punakha

 Punakha (སྤུ་ན་ཁ་) is the administrative centre of Punakha dzongkhag, one of the 20 districts of Bhutan.
 Punakha was the capital of Bhutan and the seat of government until 1955, when the capital was moved to Thimphu.
 It is about 72 km away from Thimphu, and it takes about 3 hours by car from the capital.
 Unlike Thimphu, it is quite warm in winter and hot in summer.
-It is located at an elevation of 1,200 metres above sea level, and rice is grown as the main crop along the river valleys of two main rivers of Bhutan, the Pho Chu and Mo Chu.
+It is located at an elevation of 1,200 metres above sea level, and rice is grown as the main crop along the river valleys of two main rivers of Bhutan, the Pho Chhu and Mo Chhu.
 Dzongkha is widely spoken in this district.

 Pungthang Dewachen Gi Phodrang

 Pungthang Dewachen Phodrang (Palace of Great Happiness) or Punakha Dzong was constructed by Tuebi Zaow Balip under the great command of Zhabdrung Ngawang Namgyal in 1637 and believed to have been completed in a two-year time period.
 It is also the country's most beautiful Dzong.
 It is the winter residence of Bhutan's Central Monastic Body led by the Je Khenpo.
 The Dzong houses the most sacred relics of the Southern Drukpa Kagyu school including the Rangjung Kasarpani, and the sacred remains of Zhabdrung Ngawang Namgyal and Tertön Padma Lingpa.